Colorado River’s Status and Its Impact on Affected States

 The article describes the factors that contribute to the worsening water problem in Arizona and California, even extending to Mexico in the years to come, to wit:

-• The first is the agreement on water allocation made almost 100 years ago that hammered out the guidelines on how the Colorado River water will be portioned out to the seven states.
+• The first is the agreement on water allocation made almost 100 years ago, which established the guidelines for how the Colorado River’s water will be allocated among the seven states.

-• Second, the water allocation was based on an overblown estimate of the river’s capacity, which has inflated the amounts of water portioned out to the states.
+• Second, the water allocation was based on an overestimated capacity of the river, which has inflated the amounts of water allocated to the states.

 • Third, as dams and canals were built throughout the 20th century to generate electricity and supply water to neighbouring states, political actors ignored the reality that the river has its limits.
 These massive infrastructures have stretched the river beyond its limits for decades.

-• Fifth, the drought that began in 2000 and lingered for two decades has reduced the river flow and partially caused Lake Mead to shrink.
-The article cited a study on the North American megadrought published in Science journal, which finds that the period from 2000 to 2018 was the driest season for the Southwest since the 1500s and attributed half of the drought’s severity to climate change.
+• Fifth, the drought that began in 2000 and persisted for two decades has reduced river flow and contributed to the partial shrinkage of Lake Mead.
+The article cited a study on the North American megadrought published in the Science journal, which finds that the period from 2000 to 2018 was the driest season for the Southwest since the 1500s and attributed half of the drought’s severity to climate change.

-Scientist believes that the river’s reduced flow, insufficient snow and rain, the lingering droughts, and the increasing temperature of 1.4°C (2.5°F) across the river basin lead to another more serious event – the aridification of the region.
-How this event is unfolding is explained in the report.
+Scientists believe that the river’s reduced flow, insufficient snow and rain, lingering droughts, and the increasing temperature of 1.4°c (2.5°f) across the river basin will lead to another more serious event: the aridification of the region.
+The unfolding of this event is explained in the report.

-Scientists believe that with no significant reductions in GHG emissions, the river flow can shrink by as much as 31% by the middle of this century.
+Scientists believe that without significant reductions in GHG emissions, river flow can shrink by as much as 31% by the middle of this century.

-On the other hand, farmers are pumping more water out of the aquifers as an alternative water source, which would allow them to survive the cuts from Colorado’s water supply, but digging more wells is not sustainable.
+On the other hand, farmers are pumping more water out of the aquifers as an alternative water source, which would allow them to survive the cuts to Colorado’s water supply; however, digging more wells is not a sustainable solution.
 It will soon deplete all the aquifers, making farming less and less profitable in the years to come.

 Preparing for the future

-The article explains that what will happen in the next 100 years hinges on the decisions surrounding the division and management of the Colorado River, which will take place in 2026.
-“A failure to reach an agreement could usher in an era of uncertainty for the basin’s 40 million water uses and increase the likelihood of legal conflicts”, according to John Ensminger, the general manager of the Southern Nevada Water Authority.
+The article explains that what will happen in the next 100 years hinges on the decisions surrounding the division and management of the Colorado River, which are expected to be made in 2026.
+“A failure to reach an agreement could usher in an era of uncertainty for the basin’s 40 million water users and increase the likelihood of legal conflicts”, according to John Ensminger, the general manager of the Southern Nevada Water Authority.

-States and farmers are looking at other options to prepare for dwindling water supplies in the future.
-These options range from replacing farms with solar panels, wastewater treatment and reuse and the more expensive solution – desalination of the saltwater off the shores of Mexico if the water crisis worsens.
+States and farmers are exploring alternative options to prepare for dwindling water supplies in the future.
+These options range from replacing farms with solar panels and wastewater treatment and reuse to the more expensive solution of desalinating the saltwater off the shores of Mexico, if the water crisis worsens.

 To read this interesting report, click the link below: